 2. METHODOLOGY

 A multistage sampling technique was adopted for selecting the respondents for the present study.
 At the first stage, the South Konkan region of Maharashtra was purposively chosen due to its importance in cashew cultivation.
 This region consists of two districts, Ratnagiri and Sindhudurg, which were considered for the study.
 At the second stage, three tahsils were randomly chosen from each district.
 Thus, Dapoli, Rajapur and Ratnagiri tahsils were selected from Ratnagiri district, whereas Deogad, Vaibhavwadi and Vengurla tahsils were selected from Sindhudurg district.
 At the third stage, two villages were randomly selected from each of the chosen tahsils.
 From Ratnagiri district, the villages selected were Anjarle and Kelshi (Dapoli tahsil), Adivare and Rajapur (Rajapur tahsil), and Panwal and Pawas (Ratnagiri tahsil).
 Similarly, from Sindhudurg district, the villages selected were Kunkeshwar and Shirgaon (Deogad tahsil), Lore and Vaibhavwadi (Vaibhavwadi tahsil), and Math and Tulas (Vengurla tahsil).
 In the final stage, ten cashew-growing farmers were randomly selected from each village.
-Hence, the overall sample consisted of 120 cashew growers, including 60 farmers each from Ratnagiri and Sindhudurg districts.
+Hence, the overall sample comprised 120 cashew growers, 60 from each of the Ratnagiri and Sindhudurg districts.
 Primary data were obtained through personal interviews using a structured and pre-tested interview schedule during the agricultural year 2023–24.

 2.1 Analytical Framework

-Standard cost concept was applied to estimate the cost of cultivation and returns from cashew production.
+The standard cost concept was applied to estimate the cost of cultivation and the returns from cashew production.
 The cost measures used in the study are described below.

 Cost-A: